rakurame96/rust-workspace/inpyjama-30-days-of-rust/README.md

 * `#[warn(unused_imports)]` - This option is ON by default, informs about the unused imports
 * `#[allow(unused_imports)]` - suppress the unused imports warning
 * `#[deny(overflowing_literals)]` - deny overflowing literals ON by default
+* to suppress compiler warning on unused variables, prefix the variable name with an underscore:
+    * example: `_index` -> variables whose name start with underscore `_` compiler warning will be suppressed

 > **_Datatypes_**
 * Rust is a statically typed language